darkixion/pg_rep_test/README.md

 	  -?                     show this help then exit

+If you don't know where to start, just run:

+	./pg_rep_test -i

+This will provide you with an interactive prompt to configure it however you want.

 ## Example

 To create 5 standbys, the first one connecting to the primary, and the rest